-The Group has recognized a loss of $\in 88.786$ (2019: $\in 535.970$ ) for the impairment of its trade receivables during the year ended 31 December 2020.
+The Group has recognized a loss of €88.786 (2019: €535.970) for the impairment of its trade receivables during the year ended 31 December 2020.
 The loss has been included separately in the Statement of Profit or Loss and Other Comprehensive Income.

 Part of the trade receivables of Logicom Public Ltd in Cyprus and Malta and the subsidiary companies Enet Solutions Logicom S.A. in Greece and Logicom FZE in United Arab Emirates have been settled through the factoring agreement with recourse.
-The total amount of trade receivables that were settled as at 31 December amounted to $\notin$ 25.064.546 (2019: $\notin$ 19.951.850).
+The total amount of trade receivables that were settled as at 31 December amounted to $\epsilon$ 25.064.546 (2019: $\epsilon$ 19.951.850).